How to Exit Python Program [4 Methods]

 Also ReadHow to Convert Binary to Decimal in Python [5 Methods]

-To use the sys.exit() method, we first have to import the sys module using the following statement.
+Using the sys.exit() method, we import the sys module using the following statement.

 import sys